asael697/varstan/README.md

 post = as.data.frame(post)
 ```

-A simple diagnostic plot for the ar *ϕ* parameter is possible, using the
+A simple diagnostic plot for the ar $\phi$ parameter is possible, using the
 [bayesplot package](https://mc-stan.org/bayesplot/) that visualize
 posterior distributions and other diagnosis.